Devanshshah1309/notes/notes/stochastic-processes/week-4-part-1.md

 How can we interpret this result?

 1. When $k$ increases (that is, when we have more money to start with), the probability of going broke is smaller (for a fixed value of $N$)
-2. When $N \to \infty$ (the gambler sets no bound on when he will stop, i.e,. he will only stop when he goes broke), the probability of going broke converges to $1$ _even if the game is fair_.
+2. When $N \to \infty$ (the gambler sets no bound on when he will stop, i.e., he will only stop when he goes broke), the probability of going broke converges to $1$ _even if the game is fair_.
 This means that if we never stop, we will go broke eventually (this is why it’s called the gambler’s “ruin” - because it’s very difficult to quit when you’re winning, you are doomed to go broke and this is one of the reasons the casinos win → they have virtually unlimited cash compared to you so it’s more likely for you to go broke before the casino goes broke, _even if the game is fair_)

 :::info Insight
 💡 From a gambler’s perspective, it makes sense to “set” (in his mind) $N$ to be smaller than $2\times k$ so that the probability of going broke is less than $0.5$ (which means he is more likey than not to reach $N$dollars and quit, hence making a profit).